 If you’re only just embarking on your relationship with Delta there’s a strong chance that you don’t have status with the airline (unless you managed to status match from another airline’s loyalty program).
-If that the case then, as an entry-level member, you won’t have access to Delta’s complimentary upgrades unless you have the Delta SkyMiles Reserve American Express card.
+If that is the case, as an entry-level member you won’t have access to Delta’s complimentary upgrades unless you have the Delta SkyMiles® Reserve American Express Card.

 Eligible Card Members will be eligible to receive complimentary upgrades for Delta One® (within the 50 United States), First Class, and Delta Comfort+® after Medallion Members.

 Of course, you’ll still be behind all the Delta elites who are in line for complimentary upgrades, but at least you’ll be in the game.

 Trip delay & trip cancellation insurance